awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 # Amazon RDS DB instance storage<a name="CHAP_Storage"></a>

 DB instances for Amazon RDS for MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server use Amazon Elastic Block Store \(Amazon EBS\) volumes for database and log storage\.

-Depending on the amount of storage requested, Amazon RDS automatically stripes across multiple Amazon EBS volumes to enhance performance\.
+In some cases, your database workload might not be able to achieve 100 percent of the IOPS that you have provisioned\.
+For more information, see [Factors that affect storage performance](#CHAP_Storage.Other.Factors)\.

 For more information about instance storage pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.